 Some ways to manage anxiety disorders include learning about anxiety, dietary adjustments, exercise, relaxation techniques, correct breathing techniques, learning to be assertive, structured problem solving, building self-esteem, exposure therapy, cognitive therapy, medication, and support groups.
 The symptoms of anxiety can be both physical and psychological, and addressing these symptoms requires a multidisciplinary approach to anxiety treatment.

 The role of family or loved ones is one of the major keys to successful treatment.
 However, talking to a family member or friends about anxiety can be challenging, especially if substance abuse is involved.
 Anxiety disorder and addiction are both topics that are very personal and sensitive.
 But, taking the initiative to express your concern to a loved one struggling with these could be the factor that inspires the person to the next stage of recovery.

-Dual Diagnosis and Anxiety Treatment
+Moderate Anxiety Treatment

 Substance abuse is more common in people suffering from anxiety disorders than in the general population.
 It is common for people who suffer from anxiety to self-medicate or misuse alcohol or drugs to find a way to cope with their symptoms.
 But the alcohol or drugs abuse enhances the effects of anxiety.

 This cycle of self-medication and rebound anxiety digs a deeper and deeper hole for the addicted person, making anxiety treatment harder and harder as time goes by.
 Alcohol and drug use can worsen the physical symptoms of anxiety as well, reinforcing the need to use more of these substances to function normally.
 The result is only going to be a cycle of substance abuse that can lead to chemical dependence and addiction.